McCord Stewart Museum

-The McCord Stewart Museum, formerly known as the McCord Museum of Canadian History, is a public research and teaching museum.
+The McCord Stewart Museum (Musée McCord Stewart), formerly known as the McCord Museum of Canadian History, is a public research and teaching museum dedicated to the study of social history and the history of Montreal.
 The Museum’s Archives, Documentary Art, Dress, Fashion and Textiles, Indigenous Cultures, Material Culture and Photography collections, containing 2.5 million images, objects, documents and works of art, position it as the custodian of a remarkable historical heritage.
 It is located directly across the street from McGill University, in the downtown core of Montreal, Quebec, Canada.

 History

 Totem urbain / histoire en dentelle, a Pierre Granche sculpture, museum exterior.